magento/merchdocs/src/catalog/category-products-sort.md

 1. When complete, click <span class="btn">Save Category</span>.

-1. When prompted to refresh the cache, click the **Cache Management** link and refresh each invalid cache.
+1. When prompted to refresh the cache, click **Cache Management** and refresh each invalid cache.

 1. In the storefront, verify that the product selection, sorting, and category rules work correctly.